Bonnie and Clyde: Clyde Barrow

-In order to avoid hard labor in the fields, Barrow purposely had two of his toes chopped off in late January 1932, by another inmate or himself.
+To avoid hard labor in the fields, Barrow purposely had two of his toes amputated in late January 1932, either by another inmate or by himself.
 Because of this, he walked with a limp for the rest of his life.
-However, Barrow was set free six days after his intentional injury.
-Without his knowledge, Barrow's mother had successfully petitioned for his release.
+The amputation slowed him down physically, making it harder to outrun law enforcement and limiting his mobility during his many robberies.
+However, without his knowledge, his mother had successfully petitioned for his release and he was set free six days after his intentional injury.
 He was paroled from Eastham on February 2, 1932, now a hardened and bitter criminal.
-His sister, Marie, said, "Something awful sure must have happened to him in prison because he wasn't the same person when he got out."
-Fellow inmate Ralph Fults said that he watched Clyde "change from a schoolboy to a rattlesnake".
+His sister Marie said, "Something awful sure must have happened to him in prison because he wasn't the same person when he got out."
+Fellow inmate Ralph Fults said that he watched Clyde "change from a school boy to a rattlesnake".

 In his post-Eastham career, Barrow robbed grocery stores and gas stations at a rate far outpacing the ten or so bank robberies attributed to him and the Barrow Gang.
-His favorite weapon was the M1918 Browning Automatic Rifle (BAR).
+His favorite weapon was the M1918 Browning automatic rifle (BAR).
 According to John Neal Phillips, Barrow's goal in life was not to gain fame or fortune from robbing banks but to seek revenge against the Texas prison system for the abuses that he had sustained while serving time.

 First meeting

-Several accounts describe Parker and Barrow's first meeting.
-The most credible states that they met on January 5, 1930, at the home of Barrow's friend, Clarence Clay, at 105 Herbert Street in West Dallas.
+There are several different accounts of Parker and Barrow's first meeting.
+One of the more credible versions is that they met on January 5, 1930, at the home of Barrow's friend, Clarence Clay, at 105 Herbert Street in West Dallas.
 Barrow was 20 years old, and Parker was 19.
 Parker was out of work and staying with a female friend to assist her during her recovery from a broken arm.
 Barrow dropped by the girl's house while Parker was in the kitchen making hot chocolate.
-Both were smitten immediately; most historians believe that Parker joined Barrow because she had fallen in love with him.
-She remained his loyal companion as they carried out their many crimes and awaited the violent death that they viewed as inevitable.